charlotte-zee/charlotte-zee/README.md

 ---

 ### 🌸 About Me
-> 🌙 Calm coder who finds beauty in quiet moments
+> ⚙️ Exploring C# and .NET desktop development
-> 💡 Exploring C# & .NET to make small, meaningful tools
+> 💡 Turning ideas into small functional tools
-> ✨ Obsessed with clean code, cozy UI, and futuristic simplicity
+> 💬 Experimenting with automation and extensions
-> 🎧 Often found coding with anime OSTs and coffee
+> 🌌 Quietly building in the background

 ---